-The first thing you may be wondering is whether you are permitted to hire a criminal defense attorney to represent your husband.
+The first thing you may be wondering is whether you are permitted to hire a local criminal defense attorney in Cape May to represent your husband.
 The answer to this question is yes.
 Anyone is allowed to hire a criminal defense attorney for anyone else.
 However, this does not mean that you will be entitled to take part in confidential conversations between your husband and his lawyer or that you are entitled to know what they discussed.
 Even if you are paying, attorney-client confidentiality still applies.

 How Does the Bail Process Work in Atlantic City?

 After your husband is arrested, he will be taken to the police station for what is known as the booking process.
 During this process, the police will take his biographical information, take his photograph and fingerprints, and inventory and belongings he had on him when arrested.
 After this he will likely be confined to the station’s holding cell until a detention hearing, which must occur with 72 hours of detention.
 Sometimes, for minor crimes and infractions, the police may simply release him on his own recognizance with a notice to appear in court on a certain date for his arraignment.

 In 2017, New Jersey passed a landmark law essentially doing away with cash bail.
 This means that who stays in jail while their case is pending and who is allowed to be released is no longer dependent on how much money a person has.
 Rather, a judge at the hearing makes the decision about whether or not a person can be released primarily based on whether they are a potential danger to the community or a flight risk.